 Windscreen and wipers

-You need maximum visibility when driving.
-Don’t forget to check the condition of your windscreen wipers and replace them if worn or damaged.
-During heavy rain is the time you need them to work.
+Driving during heavy rain you need maximum visibility, check the condition of your windscreen wipers and replace them if worn or damaged.

-If you drive too fast through standing water, this could cause your tyres to lose contact with the road, and the car might start to aquaplane.
-To rectify this you need to ease off the accelerator – do not brake.
+If you drive too fast through standing water, you could cause your tyres to lose contact with the road, and the car might start to aquaplane.
+To rectify this, you need to ease off the accelerator – do not break.
 Allow your speed to reduce until you gain full control of the steering again.

 Spray from other vehicles